 At the hearing, you and your son/daughter have the right to be represented by counsel or an advocate of your choice.
+The parent/ guardian and student have the right to language interpretation services upon request.
 Depending upon the nature of the individual, you may have the right to cross-examine school witnesses (note: in some cases, the need to protect an individual may outweigh a student's right to cross-examine a witness, for example, another student.)
 In addition, you may present witnesses on behalf of your son/daughter, and have your son/daughter, if you so choose, testify in his/her own behalf if you so desire.
 You are entitled to a copy of the tape recording of the hearing.
 In addition, you or your counsel or advocate may review any and all statements by proposed school witnesses prior to said hearing.
 Arrangements for such review can be made by contacting the building principal.
 Finally, you have the right to a reasonably prompt written decision, including the specific grounds for the decision, after the hearing is concluded.